Key Takeaways

 Individual and Organized Crime

-The fraud landscape isn't limited to provider misconduct.
+The fraud landscape isn’t limited to provider misconduct.
 According to the Medical Identity Theft Alliance (MIFA), over 2 million Americans have fallen victim to medical identity theft.
+Stolen identities can be used to access healthcare systems from unauthorized devices, allowing fraudsters to bypass security measures.
+Unauthorized users may exploit system vulnerabilities to commit fraud, putting both patient data and healthcare organizations at risk.
 The consequences are far-reaching:

 Even more concerning is the rise of organized crime in healthcare fraud.
 The FBI’s 2018 investigation uncovered 812 operations run by 207 criminal organizations, with law enforcement noting a migration from drug trafficking to healthcare fraud due to its lucrative nature.